microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 If your deployment has an error look [here](https://docs.microsoft.com/azure/azure-resource-manager/templates/common-deployment-errors?WT.mc_id=learnlti-github-cxa) for common errors.

+## Setting up a DevTest Moodle LMS Environment
+If your looking at deploying the service for a DevTest Environment please follow the [DevTest Environment setup guide](DEVTESTENV.md)

 ## Ensure you install all the prerequisties

 “Errors while building Function App [ AssignmentLearnContent ]"